The Psoas muscle is a hip flexor on the front of the body that causes a ton of lower back pain when tight.

-Psoas Release Tutorial
+Psoas Release with QL Claw

 Psoas Release Placement:

-Psoas Release Written Tutorial
+Psoas Release Written Tutorial:

 Placement: The Psoas target location lies between the belly button and the protruding hip bone in the front of the body.
 Orient the Claw so that it is right on the waistline.
 Lay on the Claw stomach-first, leaning the body towards the ramp (big/wide end) portion.
 The ramp will be doing the Psoas release work.